mjacob1002/mjacob1002/README.md

 ### Hi there 👋

+I'm Mathew and I am studying Computer Science in the Grainger College of Engineering at UIUC.
+I love contributing to open source software and learning about high-performance computing.
+I also have an interest in learning about different machine learning techniques, such as SVMs and Neural Networks.

+I'm currently maintaining an epidemic simulation repository called "Eir" which is written in Python.

+Don't hesitate to reach out if you have any questions!

+Email: mkjacob3 "at" illinois.edu
 <!--
 **mjacob1002/mjacob1002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.